 If you have faith in yourself, your capabilities and your potential to succeed after hard work and effort, this should not discourage you.
 For good candidates, from whatever background, financial support (for example from the Inns of Court, or loans) is frequently available, and the final rewards - both in terms of job satisfaction and financial remuneration - can make it a very worthwhile career.

-The University of Law is committed to producing exceptional advocates and so, since 2015, has been the only provider that requires all applicants to undergo an assessment before obtaining a place on the BPTC.
+The University of Law is committed to producing exceptional advocates and so, since 2015, we have required all applicants to undergo an assessment before obtaining a place on the BPC.

-Top five reasons why Selection Events can benefit you
+Top reasons why Selection Events can benefit you:

 - Gain confidence in knowing whether a career at the Bar is right for you